Package 'geobounds'

 tools::R_user_dir().

-Other cache utilities: gb_clear_cache(), gb_detect_cache_dir()
+Cache utilities: gb_clear_cache(), gb_detect_cache_dir()

 Examples

-# Caution!
-This may modify your current state.
+# Caution: this may modify your current state.

 ## Not run: